H-1B Employees

 • Original lower portion and copy of the upper portion of the I-797 H-1B approval notice;

-• In some cases, the U.S. Consulate may request to see the original upper portion of the I-797 approval notice.
-You may apply to borrow this document in Sunapsis.
+• In rare cases, the U.S. Consulate may request to see the original upper portion of the I-797 approval notice.
+You may apply to borrow this document in Sunapsis with documentation from the U.S. Consulate that they require viewing the original upper portion.
 The original upper portion should not be submitted to the U.S. Consulate as it will not be returned.

 • Evidence of your continued employment (paycheck stubs, letter from your employing department);